jayhines91/verium/README.md

 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/VeriConomy/veribase/tags) are created regularly to indicate new official, stable release versions of Veribase.
+[Tags](https://github.com/VeriConomy/verium/tags) are created regularly to indicate new official, stable release versions of Verium Reserve.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).